LordDashMe/git-hooks/README.md

 # Git Hooks

-A collection of GIT hooks scripts and integration.
+A collection of GIT hooks with external service integration.

-## Sample Scripts
+## Sample Templates

-**Note**: Most of the sample hooks scripts is using ```sh``` but you can use other programming languages too, just properly convert it to your desired programming language.
+**Note**: Most of the sample hooks are using ```sh``` but you can use other programming languages too, just properly convert it to your desired programming language.

 - [Using Slack](slack/)